 There is an eerie calm in the precious metals market as investors continue to pile into the broader stock indexes.
-Precious metals sentiment that was flying high last year when the Dow Jones Index fell 2,000 points, is now at an all-time low.
-Investors who are highly fickle, have no idea that they will lose a great deal of their “supposed” paper wealth.
+Precious metals sentiment which was flying high last year when the Dow Jones Index fell 2,000 points, is now at an all-time low.
+Highly fickle investors have no idea that they will lose a great deal of their “supposed” paper wealth.

-The word out on the street, as it pertains the precious metals retail sales market, is that investors are no longer waiting on the price of silver to fall to start buying, rather they are now waiting to see what happens to the broader markets.
-Speculation, is that if Trump is able to get the corporate tax cuts passed, then the Dow Jones will head up towards 25,000 or higher.
+The word out on the street, as it pertains to the precious metals retail sales market, is that investors are no longer waiting on the price of silver to fall to start buying, rather they are now waiting to see what happens to the broader markets.
+Speculation is that if Trump can get the corporate tax cuts passed, then the Dow Jones will head up towards 25,000 or higher.

 If we look at the Dow Jones Index versus the Silver Price, we can see a very interesting trend that took place when the Fed announced QE3 back at the end of 2012:

 Well, I can tell you that we will see record flows in the Gold and Silver ETFs.
-However, I don’t believe it is wise to go from one paper asset into another.
+However, I don’t believe it is wise to go from one paper asset to another.
 And, I am not the only one to believe this.
-If we look at silver investment demand in physical bar and coin compared to ETF’s since 2007, this is the result:
+If we look at silver investment demand in physical bars and coins compared to ETFs since 2007, this is the result:

 It is impossible to forecast when the broader markets will finally correct and likely crash.
 But, I would not try to time this market to get into physical silver.
 I am not giving out advice, but instead stating what is sound logical reasoning.

 Lastly, it is not a matter of “IF”, but a matter of “WHEN” the stock and bond markets are going to crack.
 Yes, the Fed and Central Banks have defied gravity for nearly a decade by propping a market that died in 2008, but time is not on their side.

 About the Author: